-In the nineteenth century, searching for fossils and extinct species became a preoccupation for scientists of history, geology, ethnology and prehistory.
-Eventually the science of geology was split into two camps: the uniformitariansits and the catastrophists.
+In the nineteenth century, searching for fossils and extinct species became a preoccupation for scientists of history, geology, ethnology, and prehistory.
+Eventually, the science of geology was split into two camps: the uniformitariansits and the catastrophists.
 The uniformitarianists argued that earth changes are gradual, taking place over thousands and millions of years.
 The catastrophists argue that earth changes are sudden and without warning.

 It is expected that investigations of Atlantis and Lemuria look to the geological record for evidence to substantiate their existence.
 In the eighteenth century, scientists began to develop laws that explained the formation of the earth.
 Geology, the science of the earth, was based on catastrophe.
-“Catastrophe was God’s means of creation, and it fitted neatly with the church dogma, satisfied the religious tendencies of the scientists who propounded it and helped keep the general population frightened and obedient” (Warshofsky 1977).
-Historically, geologists sought to fit the geological record of earth into the literal time of biblical chronology, especially the catastrophic events related in Exodus and Genesis in the Old Testament.
+“Catastrophe was God’s means of creation, and it fitted neatly with the church dogma, satisfied the religious tendencies of the scientists who propounded it, and helped keep the general population frightened and obedient” (Warshofsky 1977).
+Historically, geologists sought to fit the geological record of the earth into the literal time of biblical chronology, especially the catastrophic events related to Exodus and Genesis in the Old Testament.

 Knowledge of the existence of fossils dates back at least to the ancient Greeks, who regarded fossils as the remains of mythological creatures.
 The Greek historian Herodotus was one of the first to take notice of fossils.
-Two other writers, Xenophanes of Colophon (570-480 BC) and Xanthus of Sardis wrote about fossils but their original works have been lost.
-All agreed that ocean levels had been higher in the past, which explained why sea animals like mollusks, were discovered on mountains.
+Two other writers, Xenophanes of Colophon (570-480 BC) and Xanthus of Sardis, wrote about fossils, but their original works have been lost.
+All agreed that ocean levels had been higher in the past, which explained why sea animals, like mollusks, were discovered on mountains.
 In addition, Leonardo da Vinci (1452-1519) noted that some areas must have been covered by the sea in the past.

 Greek philosophers Aristotle and Theophrastus (371?-287?
-BC) believed fossils to be inferior to what nature intended and were generated within rocks.
-Theophrastus succeeded Aristotle as leader of the Peripatetics and refined his works of natural history, logic and metaphysics.
+BC) believed fossils to be inferior to what nature intended and was generated within rocks.
+Theophrastus succeeded Aristotle as leader of the Peripatetics and refined his works of natural history, logic, and metaphysics.
 The ancient Romans held superstitious views about fossils that continued into the Middle Ages.
 For the Romans, fossilized bones were attributed to a giant race that existed prior to humans.
 During this same time, Christian clerics proposed that fossils were the remnants of the pre-Deluge world.